 The Features of Bitcoin Cash

-- Replay and Wipeout Protection – Should two chains persist, Bitcoin Cash minimizes user disruption, and permits safe and peaceful coexistence of the two chains, with well thought out replay and wipe out protection.
+- Replay and Wipeout Protection – Should two chains persist, Bitcoin Cash minimizes user disruption, and permits safe and peaceful coexistence of the two chains, with well thought out replay and wipeout protection.

 - New SigHash Type – As part of the replay protection technology, Bitcoin Cash introduces a new way of signing transactions.
 This also brings additional benefits such as input value signing for improved hardware wallet security, and elimination of the quadratic hashing problem.

-Other features as shown in below image
+Other features have been illustrated in the below image

 How Bitcoin Cash different from Bitcoin